The Best Appetizer Meatballs ~ Gluten-Free option

 And serve…

-We had these with our Christmas dinner alongside the ham, rolls, salads, and vegetables.
-It adds a little variety to the meal.
+We had these with our Christmas dinner, alongside the ham, rolls, salads, and vegetables.
+They added a little variety to the meal.

 Enjoy the meatballs…my family sure does!

-And if you have extras freeze in good quality freezer containers.
+If you have extras, freeze them in good quality freezer containers.

 Enjoy!